Eschatologue/CM_wiki/docs/campaign/player-chr/john-godsmith.md

 You have the ability to channel the lethal repercussion of speaking Celestial to your advantage, allowing you to use the curse put on by the heavens to smite your foes!

-Whenever you activate your :fontawesome-solid-hand-fist:**Rage**, or once as a :dnd-rsc-bonus-action:**Bonus Action** while **raging** you can roll a :material-dice-d12:d12, expending Hit Points equal to the result and enhance your attacks with Primordial Flare for the **Rage** duration.
+Whenever you activate your :fontawesome-solid-hand-fist:**Rage**, or once as a :rsc-bonus-action:**Bonus Action** while **raging** you can roll a :material-dice-d12:d12, expending Hit Points equal to the result and enhance your attacks with Primordial Flare for the **Rage** duration.
 Whenever you hit a creature with a weapon attack that benefits from your :fontawesome-solid-hand-fist:**Rage** damage, the weapon's damage type changes to :material-fire:**Fire** damage and it deals extra :material-fire:**Fire** damage equal to :material-dice-d8:1d8 + your Constitution Modifier.

 ## 3rd level: Improved Totemic Spirit